Vango Odyssey Air 600 6-Person Tent

 Camping is a great experience, but fumbling with tent poles can put a damper in it.
 Inflatable tents solve this problem by swapping poles for high pressure air beams.
 If you’re in the market for one of these easy-pitch tents, our guide will tell you everything you need to know about choosing the best inflatable tent.

-How to Choose the Right Inflatable Tent
+How to Choose the Right Inflatable Camping Tents

 Inflatable tents can be as simple as a child’s play toy to a shelter from extreme weather.
 Choosing one can be a little confusing, especially if you don’t know exactly what you should be looking for.
 We’ve broken down some of the most important features of the best inflatable tents that you should pay attention to before buying one.